Fernando de Rosa: Investigation and trial

-On 25 September 1930 De Rosa's trial began in Brussels.
+On 25 September 1930, De Rosa's trial began in Brussels.
 In the trial, he was represented by Paul-Henri Spaak, later the Prime Minister of Belgium and a specialist in defending political radicals, and Paul De Bock, a noted Belgian writer and lawyer.
 The trial began with a statement from De Rosa, which "sounded mostly like a sermon against fascism," setting a political tone that would continue throughout the proceedings.

-By way of a defense, De Rosa claimed that "he had intentionally fired into the air" rather than at Prince Umberto, and that his shot was intended to clear the crowd before a second shot which would have killed the prince.
-He stated that after firing the first shot, "his hat blew off and he felt suddenly ridiculous" so he laid down the pistol instead of firing again.
+By way of a defence, De Rosa claimed that "he had intentionally fired into the air" rather than at Prince Umberto, and that his shot was intended to clear the crowd before a second shot which would have killed the prince.
+He stated that after firing the first shot, "his hat blew off and he felt suddenly ridiculous", so he laid down the pistol instead of firing again.
 De Rosa reiterated that he had acted alone, and that none of the anti-Fascist groups to which he belonged had been involved in planning the attack.

 The second day of De Rosa's trial was intensely political.
-Francesco Nitti, former Prime Minister of Italy and a strong anti-fascist, testified on behalf of De Rosa calling him "an honest, moderate, loyal, and well-educated young man" and defended De Rosa's actions through a sharp attack on fascism.
-His testimony was not nearly as sensational as that of Louis de Brouckere, a Belgian Senator, who testified that the Italian government was "preparing for war on both sides of the Albanian border as well as along the Alps."
+Francesco Nitti, former Prime Minister of Italy and a strong anti-fascist, testified on behalf of De Rosa, calling him "an honest, moderate, loyal, and well-educated young man" and defending De Rosa's actions through a sharp attack on fascism.
+His testimony was not nearly as sensational as that of Louis de Brouckere, a Belgian Senator, who testified that the Italian government was "preparing for war on both sides of the Albanian border as well as along the Alps".
 Other major Belgian and Italian figures testified as well, as part of a strategy "to show that the Fascist era had crushed out liberty in Italy and that an action such as de Rosa's was explainable by the effect such repression might have."
 In their closing statement, De Rosa's lawyers even went so far as to say: "It is the fascist rule that is being tried."